 - Social anxiety at school, work, or at big family gatherings

-- Obsessing about illness or becoming sick
+- Illness or becoming sick

 - Intrusive thoughts that make no sense to you, but you can’t seem to get out of your head